dseomn/unimnim/README.md

 # UNIcode MNemonic Input Method (unimnim)

-This is a very early alpha stage input method for using mnemonics to input as much of Unicode as possible.
+unimnim is an input method that uses mnemonics to input as much of Unicode as possible.
 It's inspired by [m17n's RFC1345 input method](https://www.nongnu.org/m17n/manual-en/m17nDBData.html#mim-list) and [compose sequences](https://en.wikipedia.org/wiki/Compose_key#Compose_sequences).

 See the [data directory](unimnim/data) and its README for information about the mnemonics it uses.

+## FAQ

+### How stable is this?

+The code only generates output files for other input method engines to use, so software stability hopefully isn't an issue.

+The data is α.
+There might still be significant changes to the mnemonics.
+At this point, internal consistency is valued over stability.
+When adding a new mnemonic, if it makes sense to first change other mnemonics so they can all use the same pattern, that change should generally be made.

 ## Licenses